usnistgov/fireflow/crates/fireflow-cli/README.md

 ## Show the *DATA* segment

-For now, this requires reading *TEXT* in standardized mode (in theory raw is also possible but not supported yet).
+For now, this requires reading *TEXT* in standardized mode (in theory flat is also possible but not supported yet).

 For a pristine file: